 Under the Family Law Act 1975, both spouses have a duty to support and maintain the other, even after you have separated or divorced.
 For a Court to make an Order that one spouse financially supports the other for a period of time the following factors need to be weighed:

 - Whether one spouse (the Applicant) is unable to adequately meet his or her own reasonable financial needs.
 This means their income (excluding any Centrelink pension) does not amount to their reasonable expense; and

 - The other spouse (the Respondent) has the capacity to pay.
 This means that the Respondent’s income exceeds their reasonable expenses.

 Importantly, a party of the relationship or marriage does not have an automatic right to spousal maintenance upon separation or divorce.
-Whether spousal maintenance can be successfully brought depends upon the individual factors of each case, the financial capability of both parties and the evidence of your claim before the Court.
-In order to substantiate you claim for Spousal Maintenance, the Court should be provided with evidence such as:
+Whether spousal maintenance can be successfully brought depends upon the individual factors of each case, the financial capability of both parties, and the evidence of your claim before the Court.
+In order to substantiate your claim for Spousal Maintenance, the Court should be provided with evidence such as:

 - A detailed history of work you have performed during the marriage and what income was produced during this time;